wso2/docs-is/en/docs/authenticate/regular-webapp-oidc.md

-# Enable Authentication to a web application using Authorization code grant in WSO2 IS.
+# Enable Authentication to a web application using Authorization code grant.

 < Introduction - This document contains an step by Step guide on to enable authentication
 for a traditional web application. >